 Remember: ctime will always be modified by mtime change.

 It helps a lot in analyzing.
-There could be a number of situations where you need to refer to the timestamps of a file.
+There could be several situations where you need to refer to the timestamps of a file.
 For example, you can see if a file was modified recently or not when it was supposed to be modified.

-I already showed you above that it can also help in analyzing if someone accessed the files or modified it maliciously.
+I already showed you above that it can also help in analyzing if someone accessed the files or modified them maliciously.
 Timestamps play an important role in such situations.

 How to know when a file was originally created?

 Actually, there is one more timestamp called creation time (cr).
 Not all filesystems support this timestamp.
-Ext4 is one of the popular Linux filesystems and though it supports the creation timestamp, the stat command at present is not able to show it.
-Maybe the future versions of stat command will show the creation timestamp in the Birth section.
+Ext4 is one of the popular Linux filesystems, and though it supports the creation timestamp, the stat command is currently unable to show it.
+Maybe the future versions of the stat command will show the creation timestamp in the Birth section.